rizalgowandy/gdk/pkg/try/README.md

 # Try
-Try add capability to execute a function for several times until it's no longer return any error or reached max retries allowed.
+Try package adds capability to execute a function for several times until it's no longer return any error or reached max retries allowed.

 ### Usage
 Just call `try.Do` with the function you want to retry in the event of an error: